Code2Grow/Code2Grow/README.md

 **Code2Grow** is released under the [MIT License](https://opensource.org/licenses/MIT).
 You are encouraged to use, modify, and share our platform to support accessible and engaging programming education for all.

----

-Feel free to use and customize this introduction in your README.md for the "Code2Grow: An IDE for Learning Programming and Note-Taking" project, incorporating the specific details and features that make your IDE unique and beneficial for learners and educators.

-## Contributing

-We enthusiastically welcome contributions from educators, developers, and anyone passionate about enhancing the learning experience.
-Join us in shaping the future of education by contributing to our open-source project.

-## License

-**Code2Grow** is released under the [MIT License](https://opensource.org/licenses/MIT).
-You are encouraged to utilize, modify, and share our platform to foster accessible and innovative education on a global scale.